Ecstasy Withdrawal Symptoms and Timeline

 Depression is the most stable side effect.
 It is a mix of brain chemistry getting back to normal and the need to find a way of functioning in a drug-free environment.
 The person faces reality and needs to decide how to move on the drug and how to feel fully reinserted into society.

-Factors Affecting Ecstasy Withdrawal Intensity and Length
+Factors Affecting Ecstasy Withdrawal Intensity And Length

 - Dose.
 Typically, a dose ranges between 80-160 mg of an active substance in a pill.
 The amount of MDMA in a dose determines the quantity of serotonin (or other neurotransmitters) that are being artificially activated and so, used up.
 The higher the dose, the larger the imbalance of neurotransmitters in the brain.

 - The frequency of use.
-It makes a huge difference, whether someone used 3 Ecstasy pills, one after the other, every night from someone who consumes it once a month.
+It makes a huge difference, whether someone used 3 Ecstasy pills, one after the other, every night compared to someone who consumes it once a month.
 The higher the frequency, the more intense the withdrawal effects will be, because of increased chemical imbalance in the brain and damage to other organs.

 - Tolerance.
-After every MDMA intake, the brain prepares itself for the next does.
+After every MDMA intake, the brain prepares itself for the next dose.
 As a result, it increases its tolerance to drug effects, which is why each subsequent dose needs to be higher.
 Every brain is different, and some people can be naturally more tolerant (resistant) to drugs than others.
 The more invulnerable brain will need higher doses of a drug.
 That is why the higher the resistance, the more challenging the withdrawal phase will be.

 - Comorbidity.
 Similarly, some people may suffer from other independent mental disorders.
 They sometimes use MDMA to self-medicate for anxiety issues.
 The whole withdrawal process will be different, because of additional reasons to crave the drug.
 Withdrawal symptoms of ecstasy might be more intense, and the recovery process might take longer.